-The cost for the TABE for students enrolled in or seeking enrollment in a Chipola Workforce Development program is $11.50.
-For all other examinees, there is a fee of $18.50 to take the TABE.
-Payment must be made when the testing appointment is made throught RegisterBlast.
+The cost for the TABE to students enrolled in or seeking enrollment in a Chipola Workforce Development program is $18.50.
+For all other examinees, there is a fee of $23.50.
+Payment must be made when the testing appointment is made through RegisterBlast.

 A student may be exempt from taking the TABE if he/she:

 - Has earned an A.A., A.S., higher degree, or